Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/v/VASP/USER.md

   run with less than 128 cores per node.
 * If possible, use k-point parallelization `KPAR` up to the maxium number of k-points.
 It is often a good choice to use 1 compute node per k-point.
+* We generally recommend using VASP version 6 when possible, and not VASP 5 (even though installation scripts are provided).
+VASP 5 on LUMI exhibits some problems with disk I/O, jobs may appear to hang for several minutes at launch before all input files are read and the calculation begins.